The Children's Garden

 The Smith Children's Garden is designed to bring out the child in anyone.
 Young children will enjoy playing in the fountains, exploring the Hidden Garden, watching the butterflies emerge from their chrysalis, and watering the seedlings.
 Parents, grandparents and families will enjoy the whimsy of this garden and find tthemselves exploring this beautiful setting through the eyes of a child.

 Each weekend throughout the year, the Smith Children's Garden features the W.O.N.D.E.R (Walk, Observe, Navigate, Draw, Explore, and Read) Program.
 Each month's changing theme begins with a story related to the theme, followed by fun and educational activities the whole family can enjoy.

-During the months of November through April, the Smith Children's Garden features Second Saturday Celebrations.
-The second Saturday of each month includes a day of fun for the entire family, complete with themed events, activities and crafts.
-From family gardening days to Gnomes, and even a Dr. Suess inspired day, you'll want to mark your calendar for these days.
+During the months of November through April, the Smith Children's Garden features themed events for the whole family, activities and crafts.
+From family gardening days to Garden Gnomes, you'll want to mark your calendar for these days.